SanchitNegi177/diabetes_predictor/README.md

 - Schedule periodic retraining with new data to keep model updated.

 ## License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is **free to use** for learning, research, and personal projects.